mighty-gerbils/gerbil-persist/domains.md

 reads occur primarily on crash recovery or migration.
 Compaction runs as a background process using idle write budget, spreading GC work across normal commits without generating extra requests to backends.

+A few potential optimizations related to compaction:
+  - Since PUTs are expensive on S3, you can save money by merging lots of old changesets into a single one... which is conceptually the same as saving an image!
+  - Other slight optimization: if there is no memory barrier, you can save a changeset now for immediate survival, then instead of forgetting it, have the next changeset include its changes, and obsolete it, etc., until a memory barrier is hit and then you really must persist remotely.

 ---